Vitamin D is extremely important for good health.

 It plays several roles in keeping your body's cells healthy and functioning the way they should.

 Most people don't get enough vitamin D, so supplements are common.

-However, it's also possible — although rare — for this vitamin to build up and reach toxic levels in the body.
+However, it's also possible — although rare — for this vitamin to build up and reach toxic levels in your body.

-This article discusses six potential side effects of getting excessive amounts of this important vitamin.
+This article discusses 6 potential side effects of getting excessive amounts of this important vitamin.